CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-04.md

          ![](../media/Lab-04/powerbi-01.png)

+         > NOTE: Make sure to copy only Tenant URL as highlighted below.

          ![](../media/Lab-04/id.png)

  1. Sign in to Snowflake by opening the browser, pasting the URL, and entering the username and password provided below: